sem-in-r/seminr/README.md

 structure
 ```

-B. Estimate full model using Consistent-PLS and bootstrap it for
+Estimate full model using Consistent-PLS and bootstrap it for confidence
-confidence
-intervals
+intervals:

 ``` r
 # Models with reflective constructs are automatically estimated using PLSc